griff69/ExData_Project2/README.md

 ## Questions and Answers

-You must address the following questions and tasks in your exploratory analysis.
-For each question/task you will need to make a single plot.
-Unless specified, you can use any plotting system in R to make your plot.
+The following questions and tasks are addressed in my exploratory analysis.
+For each question/task I have made a single plot.
+Various plotting system in R were used to make these plots including Base and ggplot2.

 ### Question 1: Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?

-First we'll aggregate the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.
+First step is to aggregate the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.

 ```r
 ebyr <- aggregate(Emissions~year,NEI,sum)
 ```

-Using the base plotting system, now we plot the total PM2.5 Emission from all sources,
+Using the base plotting system, I now plot the total PM2.5 Emission from all sources,

 ```r